Tarski's high school algebra problem: Solution

 This identity is usually denoted $W(x, y)$ and is true for all positive integers $x$ and $y,$ as can be seen by factoring $(1-x+x^2)^{xy}$ out of the second factor on each side; yet it cannot be proved true using the eleven high school axioms.

-Intuitively, the identity cannot be proved because the high school axioms can't be used to discuss the polynomial $1-x+x^2.$ Reasoning about that polynomial and the subterm $-x$ requires a concept of negation or subtraction, and these are not present in the high school axioms.
+Intuitively, the identity cannot be proved because the high school axioms cannot be used to discuss the polynomial $1-x+x^2.$ Reasoning about that polynomial and the subterm $-x$ requires a concept of negation or subtraction, and these are not present in the high school axioms.
 Lacking this, it is then impossible to use the axioms to manipulate the polynomial and prove true properties about it.
 Wilkie's results from his paper show, in more formal language, that the only "gap" in the high school axioms is the inability to manipulate polynomials with negative coefficients.

 Generalizations

-R. Gurevič showed in 1988 that there is no finite axiomatization for the valid equations for the positive natural numbers with 1, addition, multiplication, and exponentiation.
+Ruben Gurevič showed in 1988 that there is no finite axiomatization for the valid equations for the positive natural numbers with 1, addition, multiplication, and exponentiation.

 Wilkie proved that there are statements about the positive integers that cannot be proved using the eleven axioms above and showed what extra information is needed before such statements can be proved.
 Using Nevanlinna theory it has also been proved that if one restricts the kinds of exponential one takes then the above eleven axioms are sufficient to prove every true statement.

-Another problem stemming from Wilkie's result, which remains open, is that which asks what the smallest algebra is for which $W(x, y)$ is not true but the eleven axioms above are.
-In 1985 an algebra with 59 elements was found that satisfied the axioms but for which $W(x, y)$ was false.
-Smaller such algebras have since been found, and it is now known that the smallest such one must have either 11 or 12 elements.
+Another problem stemming from Wilkie's result asks us to find the smallest algebra such that $W(x, y)$ is not true but the eleven axioms above are.
+In 1985 such an algebra with 59 elements was found.
+Smaller such algebras have been found, and it is now known that the smallest algebras are of size 12.

+Moreover, it is known that there are exactly 8,957,952 countermodels of size 12 modulo isomorphism.